jacechua/cryptography/README.md

 # cryptography
-Cryptography in theory and practice.
+Cryptography in theory and practice in cloud architectures.